-The market value of the Funds' investments is determined primarily on the basis of readily available market quotations.
+The market value of each Fund's investments is determined primarily on the basis of readily available market quotations.
 Shares of open-end investment companies (i.e., mutual funds) are valued at their respective NAV.
 The Funds generally use pricing services to determine the market value of securities.